oskar-lidelson/image-comparator-daemon/README.md

 You can also copy the sample configs and edit those.
 They're in the 'conf' subdirectory of this repository.

+The system runs from /usr/share/image-comparator-daemon.
+The installation script will automatically copy all code there and point the systemd service files to it.

 # -1.
 Usage

 This service by default creates a /mnt/image-comparator/ directory.